coderschool/codercomm-fe/docs/steps/08-summary-and-next-steps.md

 Happy coding, and good luck with your future React projects!

 > **Note about the Mock API**: Throughout this tutorial, we treated the mock API as a black box - it was set up once at the beginning with all necessary endpoints, and we didn't modify it in subsequent steps.
-This approach mirrors real-world development where frontend developers work with a pre-defined API.
+This approach mirrors real-world development where frontend developers work with a pre-defined API, allowing focus purely on the frontend implementation.